 Blood tests yield larger amounts of DNA and can therefore be considered more accurate

-If recommended by your vet, test results are almost guaranteed to be reliable, as most vets only work with legitimate dog DNA testing companies.
+If recommended by your vet, test results are almost guaranteed to be reliable, as most vets only work with legitimate dog genetic testing companies.

 Uncomfortable for the pet (as well as the owner)

 Although blood drawing is a quick procedure, it still takes more time than cheek swabbing

 You have to take time out of your day to drive to the vet and back

 As mentioned, dog DNA kits that require a cheek swab are much more popular than those requiring a blood sample, and there are several reasons for this.
 Firstly, they’re incredibly easy to use (this is usually a simple 3-step process), secondly, they’re not painful in any way, shape or form, and thirdly, they’re usually cheaper than their blood-sampling counterparts.

 As you may have noticed, our Top 5 list contains only cheek-swab DNA tests.
 We specifically chose these types of kits because they’re simpler to use, easier to find, cost less, but produce the same results in terms of accuracy.

 Non-invasive, meaning your pet won’t feel a thing while you collect his DNA